Marsha Kirschbaum used 27 photos – all captured on a single night, August 12 – to create this composite of the 2016 Perseid meteor shower.

 8. If you’re in the Southern Hemisphere … watch!
 At temperate latitudes in the Southern Hemisphere, the radiant of the Perseid meteor shower never gets very high in the sky.
 Therefore, the number of Perseid meteors seen from this part of the world isn’t as great as at more northerly latitudes.
 But if you’re game, look northward in the wee hours before dawn on August 11, 12 and 13, and you might still see a decent display of Perseids.

 9. At the end of the Perseid shower, look for Venus.
 As dawn breaks, a bright planet will be ascending in the east before dawn.
 That’ll be Venus, third-brightest object in Earth’s sky after the sun and moon.

-10. Embrace the moon.
+10. Embrace the night.
 We hear people bubble with excitement about seeing meteors in all sorts of conditions – moon or no moon – city lights or no city lights.
 The Perseids, in particular, tend to have a lot of fireballs.
-And so, around the nights of the shower, try taking your lawn chair or blanket to a wide open location and bask in the moon’s bright light.
-You’ll see an occasional fireball streak by.
-It’ll be beautiful!
+And so, camp out and make a night of it!

-Bottom line: With the moon intruding on the predawn hours, the year 2017 is not as favorable as it could be for watching the annual Perseid meteor shower.
+Bottom line: With no moonlight to ruin the show, the year 2018 is about as favorable as it can be for watching the annual Perseid meteor shower.
 Tips for watching the shower here.